dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/actual-acceptance-results.md

 Explanation: Actual Acceptance Results from regression testing are invaluable for Business Analysts as they help uncover situations where recent changes to the product might have negatively impacted existing functionalities.

 Question: If the Actual Acceptance Results frequently show major discrepancies with the Acceptance Criteria, what strategic decision might this prompt?
-A: Increasing the marketing budget for the product
+A: Increasing the marketing budget for the product to improve its visibility
 B: Reconsidering the project scope, timelines, or overall approach
 C: Immediately terminating the project
 D: Outsourcing the project to another team